Difference between revisions of "Mashonaland Central" - Pindula

 |−

-has a population of approximately 194 927 people.<ref name="zim"/> It is a highly out agrarian district with the larger part being commercial and forestry farms.
-Henderson Research station is situated in Mazowe South, where training and veterinary research is done.
-Mazowe Damprovides water for irrigation to the orange plantations of Mazowe Citrus Estate.
+[[Mazowe]] has a population of approximately 194 927 people.<ref name="zim"/> It is a highly sought out agrarian district with the larger part being commercial and forestry farms.
+Henderson Research station is situated in Mazowe South, where training and veterinary research is done. [[Mazowe Dam]] provides water for irrigation to the orange plantations of Mazowe Citrus Estate.
 It is in the Agricultural zone termed Region 2a.
-Farmers grow tobacco, wheat, horticultureand animal husbandry.
+Farmers grow [[tobacco]], [[wheat]], [[horticulture]] and animal husbandry.

+[[Mazowe]] has a population of approximately 194 927 people.<ref name="zim"/> It is a highly sought out agrarian district with the larger part being commercial and forestry farms.
+Henderson Research station is situated in Mazowe South, where training and veterinary research is done. [[Mazowe Dam]] provides water for irrigation to the orange plantations of Mazowe Citrus Estate.
+It is in the Agricultural zone termed Region 2a.
+Farmers grow [[tobacco]], [[wheat]], [[horticulture]] and animal husbandry.

 |+